2003scape/rsc-landscape/README.md

 ## file formats
-the runescape classic world is separated into sectors, each containing 48x48 (2304) tiles. each sector has at least 1 file associated with it:
+the runescape classic world is separated into sectors, each containing 48x48 (2304) tiles. overworld and dungeon sectors contain both a `.hei` and `.dat` file, sectors upstairs only contain `.dat` files, and any sector with object locations will have a `.loc` file.
-* a `.hei` file in the *land* archive which stores the elevation and colour of each tile
+* `.hei` file in *land* archive which stores elevation and colour of tiles
-* a `.dat` file in the *maps* archive which stores the wall and object direction of each tile
+* `.dat` file in *maps* archive which stores walls and object direction of tiles
-* an optional `.loc` file in the *maps* archive which stores object IDs (used for the login screen previews)
+* `.loc` file in the *maps* archive which stores object IDs (used for the login screen previews)

 ## api
 ### .terrainColours.integer
-array of the original, undarkened 256 colours the client uses for each tile.
+array of original, undarkened 256 colours client uses to colour tiles.

 ### .terrainColours.rgb
 array of 256 map colours used for each tile, darkened by 50% and converted to `rgb(r, g, b)` format.

-### .overlays
+### .tileOverlays
-map of overlay names to overlay IDs.
+map of IDs to tile overlay information.

-### .overlayColours
-map of overlay names corresponding to the colour that should be used to represent it on a map.

 ### tile = new Tile({ sector, x, y, ... })
-create a new sector tile. accepts all of the properties below in object.
+create new sector tile. accepts all of the properties listed below.

 ### tile.colour
 number from 0-255 corresponding to colour in `.terrainColours`.

 ### tile.elevation
-number from 0-255 describing the height of the tile.
+number from 0-255 describing height of tile.

 ### tile.direction
-number from 0-6 describing the direction objects should face on this tile.
+number from 0-6 describing direction objects should face on tile.

 ### tile.overlay
-overlay type index. the corresponding names are stored in `.overlays`.
+overlay type index. corresponding names are stored in `.overlays`.

 ### tile.wall
-object with the following potential properties:
+object with following potential properties:

 ```javascript
 {